 Panorama will offer outstanding opportunities to excellent students from all backgrounds to address real-life environmental questions and be prepared for careers leading the environmental industry, government, academia and beyond.
 Our DTP is supported by partnerships with more than 40 companies (e.g. Yorkshire Water, Arup, Mott MacDonald, Syngenta, Ørsted), charities (e.g. Natural History Museum, FrogLife, FoE), research institutions (e.g. CEH, NCAS) and government agencies (e.g. Natural England, DEFRA, Environment Agency).

-Our training is delivered through a multidisciplinary programme, providing research, personal effectiveness, professional and career skills together with subject-specific skills.
-Our programme for subject-specific and transferable skills is delivered through bespoke training, industrial partners, departmental and university training and individualised training tailored to the student’s skill set, which will be informed and based on a detailed Training Needs Analysis (TNA) throughout the candidature.
+Our training is delivered through a multidisciplinary programme, providing research, personal effectiveness, professional, career and transferable skills.
+Training for subject-specific is delivered through bespoke training, industrial partners, departmental and university training and individualised training tailored to the student’s skill set, which will be informed and based on a detailed Training Needs Analysis (TNA) throughout the candidature.

 The key principles of our DTP development programme are to: